SStyles93/SAE921-GRP4100-CPlusPlus-Class-SStyles/README.md

 # SAE921-GRP4100-CPlusPlus-Class-SStyles

-This is a game project created for the SAE Game programming courses.
+This is a project created for the SAE Game programming courses.

-During this project, students have to study basic operations from the iostream library like std::cout and std::cin and use them with logical operators(+=*/-%) and conditions (if, for, while...do) to accomplish dice games.
 The studied language is C++.

+During this project, students have to study basic operations from the iostream library like std::cout and std::cin and use them with logical operators(+=*/-%) and conditions (if, for, while...do) to accomplish games.

+Ex.01
-DiceGame_001 is a simple dice game where the player has to enter his name, chose to play or exit and then wish for the best!
+DiceGame-Base is a simple dice game where the player has to enter his name, chose to play or exit and then wish for the best!
+DiceGame-Dragon is a RPG where you have to select your actions and do your best to kill the enemy.

+Ex.02
+Training with Enums, Arrays, Strings

 DONE:
 	Exercices: